bblanchon/ArduinoJson/JsonParser/README.md

 > #### How to choose the number of tokens ?

-> A token is an element of the JSON object: either a key, a value, an hash-table or an array.
+> A token is an element of the JSON object: either a key, a value, an object or an array.
 > As an example the `char json[]` on the top of this page contains 12 tokens (don't forget to count 1 for the whole object and 1 more for the array itself).

 > The more tokens you allocate, the more complex the JSON can be, but also the more memory is occupied.